 - Housing Prices Aren’t Excessively High in All Areas

 Homebuyers can review home prices in any area of Florida to find an area that is affordable for them.
 Florida is the home to many residents of all walks of life and income levels.
-It is possible to find a home in a beautiful area that isn’t too far from local attractions that aren’t expensive.
+It’s possible to find a home or fantastic condo rentals, in a beautiful area that isn’t too far from local attractions that aren’t expensive.
 However, the type of property could increase the price along with its close proximity to the beaches.
 Some amenities could drive up the cost of buying a home and make it out of reach for some buyers.

 - Hurricanes Happen Often